Jamie Coates talks about what you should look for in article that was first published in Wimbledon Time & Leisure Magazine in August 2016.

 You should ensure you check how much these are and what services they cover such as cleaning, repairs, buildings insurance and heating.
 Service charges are an additional cost on top of rent and they should be factored in when considering the cost of leasing premises.

 Repairs and Dilapidations

 You will need to consider the extent of responsibility for repairs which you will have under the lease and in particular, to ensure that they are not too onerous, regard being had to the length of the lease.
-For example, as a tenant of a three year lease it would be unreasonable to expect you to be responsible for repairs to the structure of the premises as this could extend to replacement of the entire roof!
-For longer leases it is not uncommon for a landlord to require you to make contributions towards the upkeep of the building, including the structure.
-As a tenant of a longer lease you will take the benefit of such maintenance works which may reflect positively on your premises.
+For example, as a tenant of a three-year lease, it would be unreasonable to expect you to be responsible for repairs to the structure of the premises as this could extend to replacement of the entire roof!
+For longer leases, it is not uncommon for a landlord to require you to make contributions towards the upkeep of the building, including the structure.
+As a tenant of a longer lease, you will take the benefit of such maintenance works which may reflect positively on your premises.
 You should inspect the premises, and document evidence of the condition, prior to signing the lease.
-In addition, to the above points there are also other terms which need to be considered which may impact on your business and finances.
+In addition, to the above points, there are also other terms which need to be considered which may impact your business and finances.
 Please contact the Commercial Property team at Ashworths who will be more than happy to assist you with your property matters